xxpm/git_respository/readme.txt

 Git learning
 Modify file content
-Git is freesoftware under the GPL
+Git is freesoftware under the GPL!!
 Git have a mutable index call stage
 Git change tracks test
 Createing a new branch is quickly!